attack-monkey/hypereduce/README.md

 ```

-The corresponding action-function gets triggered when action.type is the same as the action-function's name.

-**Once the match has been made - the state change is complete**

 ## $ Wildcards

-Need to respond to all actions at a given node? - use $
+Need to respond to any action at a given node? - use $

 ```javascript
 ...